6 Valentine's Day Promotion Ideas for Your Restaurant in 2026

 What are guests saying about their Valentine’s Day dining experience at your restaurant?
 If you’re getting positive reviews, take screenshots and share them on social media.

-• Create a guest tag or segment for Valentine’s Day diners for future campaigns
+• Create a guest tag to segment for Valentine’s Day diners for future campaigns

 Use a reservation and CRM system to collect guest information and add ‘Valentine’s Day’ guest tags.
 This will help you engage and contact people ahead of next year’s Valentine’s Day.